 Cost: $12 for frames + $19 and up for blue light lenses ($31 and up total)

-The affordable blue-light-blocking Gizmo glasses for kids get excellent reviews.
+The affordable blue-light filtering Gizmo glasses for kids get excellent reviews.
 They're a basic rectangle shape, and they come in two classic colors — navy and tortoise — to go with any outfit.
-They're a good choice for parents looking for low-cost, child-size blue light glasses to protect their kids’ eyes during screen time.
+They're a good choice for parents looking for low-cost, child-size blue light glasses.
 You can buy them here.

 Simply Kids Clark